emscripten-core/emscripten/site/source/docs/compiling/WebAssembly.rst

 Web server setup
 ================

-To serve wasm in the most efficient way over the network, make sure your web server has the proper MIME time for ``.wasm`` files, which is application/wasm.
+To serve wasm in the most efficient way over the network, make sure your web server has the proper MIME type for ``.wasm`` files, which is application/wasm.
 That will allow streaming compilation, where the browser can start to compile code as it downloads.

 In Apache, you can do this with